rozek/node-red-ai-toolkit/README.md

 applications using AI technologies - free of charge and even for beginners or casual programmers

+Build your own

+* Chatbot,
+* autonomous Agent or
+* any other AI-related application

+with specific functionalities according to your wishes - completely without any coding (or very little one, at least).

+If you don't have any programming experience, you may even decide to use "Blockly", i.e., to combine activity-specific parts in a LEGO-like manner (the result is then automatically converted to JavaScript, which means that you won't experience any performance loss)

+For text-based applications, use existing GPT and/or RWKV models or train or fine-tune your own ones.
+For image-based applications, use LinerAI for training and import the resulting models into your Node-RED workspace.

+Run the chosen AI models either locally or use an AI service provider over the internet.

 > this repository should currently be considered as "work-in-progress".
 It's the author's contribution to the [Backdrop Build](https://backdropbuild.com/) contest which means that it is planned to be "shipped" in the beginning of December 2023.

 > Just a small note: if you like this work and plan to use it, consider "starring" this repository (you will find the "Star" button on the top right of this page), so that I know which of my repositories to take most care of.